pombredanne/bocadillo/docs/guides/ingredients/basics.md

 # Ingredient basics

-## Registering a ingredient
+## Registering an ingredient

-Registering a ingredient can be done by decorating a function with the `@bocadillo.ingredient` decorator.
+Registering an ingredient can be done by decorating a function with the `@bocadillo.ingredient` decorator.

 Here's a simple hello world ingredient: